viat/CorpusBuilder/README.md

 CorpusBuilder
 =============

-Some Shell-Scripts and Matlab files to create the VIAT test corpus.
+Create the VIAT test corpus with the help of some Shell-Scripts and Matlab files.
+Some Telephone Spam files are also included.